Convince the introverts: organising in-office time for your remote workers.

 2. Onboarding new employees – welcome the people who have joined recently, ease their transition into the team and introduce them to important stakeholders

-3. Performance reviews and feedback session – sensitive or complex feedback is often better communicated in person
+3. Performance reviews and feedback sessions – sensitive or complex feedback is often better communicated in person

 4. Complex problem solving – requiring rapid back and forth discussions and real time adjustments